-The annual Catalyst Conference brings a selected group of 100 freshmen, sophomores, and juniors from North Carolina high schools to UNC-CH for a weekend-long exploration and discussion of social justices issues impacting American youth.
-This year’s conference will be held from Friday, Feb.
-20 through Sunday, Feb.
-22, 2015.
+The annual Catalyst Conference brings a select group of approximately 100 high school students from North Carolina high schools to UNC-Chapel Hill for a weekend-long exploration and discussion of social justice issues impacting North Carolina youth.

-During this weekend, selected students will engage with UNC-CH student leaders who work at the forefront of social issues in North Carolina.
+During this weekend, selected students will engage with UNC-CH student leaders who work at the forefront of social issues at the university, in North Carolina, across the country, and abroad.
 Students will participate in workshops that introduce them to issues of gender, racial and socioeconomic equality; educational disparity; immigration status; sexual orientation; and more.
 These workshops will address the impact of these issues on students in both urban and rural North Carolina.

-The selected students will face a challenging task: They will be asked to view the world through the eyes of another and to learn about the underlying similarities that connect us all.
+Participants will face a challenging task: They will be asked to view the world through the eyes of others and to learn about the underlying similarities that connect us all.
 By cultivating their leadership skills, we prepare students to be catalysts for positive change in their own communities.

-Check out our list of FAQ’s for more info about the 2015 Conference — student drop-off and pick-up sites and times, etc. Students, teachers, or counselors interested in the Catalyst Conference 2015, should contact the co-chairs with any questions.
+Check out our list of FAQ’s for more info about the Conference — student drop-off and pick-up sites and times, etc. Students, teachers or counselors interested in the Catalyst Conference, should contact the co-directors with any questions.

-Follow Catalyst on Twitter for updates about the 2015 conference, meetings, fundraising and other Catalyst fun!
+Follow Catalyst on Twitter, Instagram, and Facebook for updates about the conference, meetings, fundraising and other Catalyst fun!